 - Oaxaca City Population: 260,000

 - Altitude of Oaxaca: 1,557 meters (5,108 feet)

 - Oaxaca Weather: Warm afternoons give way to cool nights.
 Dry Nov-May.
 Occasional rains June-Sept.

 - Oaxaca Airport: Oaxaca International (OAX) with connections throughout Mexico + LA, Houston, and Dallas.
 Check routes & prices on Skyscanner.

 - UNESCO designation: in 1987 for its Historic Centre and Monte Alban ruins.
 More here.

-We’ve written this travel guide about the top things to do in Oaxaca in an effort to not only highlight some of Oaxaca’s must-do cultural activities, but also to expose some of the very worthwhile journeys you can seek out from this magical city in Mexico.
-So take a look at all the things to do in this colorful Mexican city surrounded by the magestic Sierra Madre Mountains.
+We’ve written this detailed travel guide about the best things to do in Oaxaca in an effort to not only highlight some of Oaxaca’s must-do cultural activities but also to expose some of the worthwhile journeys you can seek out from this inviting city in Mexico.
+So take a look at all the fun things to do in this colorful Mexican city surrounded by the majestic Sierra Madre Mountains.

 1) Unwind in Oaxaca’s Zocalo